Buying a Townhouse: What You Must Know

 Here are the ins and outs of buying a townhouse.

 Be sure to weigh the following advantages and disadvantages as you work toward a decision.

 Greater affordability - Say you're tired of paying your landlord's mortgage but don't have much of a down payment fund.
 Fortunately, you may still be a good candidate for a townhouse!
 Builders will tell you it's less expensive to construct homes attached, giving you the chance to own a residence without breaking the bank.
 And if you're still struggling to come up with the funds for a townhouse, rest assured there are plenty of down payment assistance options available.

 Less maintenance - This can be a deciding factor for many soon-to-be homeowners.
-They would rather spend time actually enjoying their home as opposed to maintaining it all the time.
-With a townhouse, you’ll likely only be responsible for the maintenance of the interior.
-Keep in mind that a portion of your homeowner’s association dues will be used on the upkeep of shared grounds.
+They would rather spend time enjoying their home instead of maintaining it all the time.
+With a townhouse, you'll likely only be responsible for interior maintenance.
+Keep in mind that a portion of your homeowner's association dues will be used to upkeep shared grounds.

 Less space (and less privacy) - Prepare to be disappointed if you're expecting a lot of space with your townhome.
 Those in need of a place with ample storage space would probably be better off looking at single-family homes.
 Additionally, the attached units could translate to a similar lack of privacy you grew accustomed to during apartment living.